 Ah, the biggie.
 I think we probably all rush to see a doctor (if we can get an appointment, that is) when a few days “watch and wait” would probably see the back of the illness altogether – particularly if it is the latest virus which is doing the rounds.

-I want to hug the kids but I probably shouldn't in case I pass the bug back to them.
+Is it safe to hug the kids?
+(I probably shouldn’t in case I pass the bug back to them)

 Ironic that at the time you need comfort most you should probably have an “avoid at all costs” sign around your neck.